 Metaboliteconsumption in the GI tract

-“We set out to identify diseases where we could have a meaningful impact and also demonstrate the power and potential of synthetic biology, leading us to focus on hyperammonemia, PKU and cancer as our initial indications.
-Once we understood the underlying molecular biology behind these conditions, we could rapidly design Synthetic Biotic™ medicines that could potentially provide new treatment options for patients.”
+“We set out to identify diseases where we could have a meaningful impact and demonstrate the power and potential of drugs based on synthetic biology, leading us to focus on rare metabolic diseases, as well as enteric hyperoxaluria as initial programs.
+Once we understood the underlying molecular biology behind these conditions, we could rapidly design Synthetic Biotics that could potentially provide new treatment options for patients”

-— Aoife Brennan, MB, ChB, Chief Executive Officer
+— Aoife Brennan, MB, ChB, President and Chief Executive Officer

 Autoimmune & Inflammatory Disease

-Synlogic is partnering with pharmaceutical company AbbVie to develop novel Synthetic Biotic medicines to treat inflammatory bowel disease.
+Synlogic is also advancing research to assess the ability of novel Synthetic Biotic medicines to treat inflammatory bowel disease.